 Money-Smart Tips for Seniors to Lose Weight Without Emptying Your Bank Account

 If you’ve ever thought that weight loss isn’t possible later in life, it’s time to think again!
 Seniors do need to take a special approach to weight loss, and you may face some challenges.
 However, the reward for making healthy lifestyle changes is absolutely worth it.
-Not only will you see those extra pounds fall away, but you’ll also feel better—and with the following tips, you can save quite a bit of money.
+Not only will you see those extra pounds fall away, but you’ll also feel better—and with the following money smart tips, you can save quite a bit.

 Get the Gear You Need

 Any safe weight loss plan should focus on being active and eating a balanced diet, but you need the right tools to do this effectively.
 If you plan on walking or exercising at a gym, you’ll need comfortable clothes and supportive shoes.
 If you’re interested in swimming or water aerobics, it’s worth investing in a quality swimsuit and goggles.